-- General information including title, have you submitted previously, institutional contacts, keywords and research priorities of the CF community that the proposal aligns to; - Demographic information on the applicant (this section must be completed but the answers to the questions are optional).
+• General information including title, have you submitted previously, institutional contacts, keywords and research priorities of the CF community that the proposal aligns to;

+- Demographic information on the applicant (this section must be completed but the answers to the questions are optional).
 The applicant may select "choose not to answer" for any or all questions.
 The demographic data will be used for internal assessments of our funding programs.
 The data will only be provided to external individuals in aggregate form, not individual responses.
 The responses will not be provided to reviewers.
 This section is new for 2022; - An ORCID ID is now required to apply.
 Please agree to link your ORCID profile to your CF Canada application.
-This will allow you to easily import certain information to your application and make the application process easier and more integrated. - Career Goals.
-Please provide a 3500-character (approx. 1-page) description of your career goals, and explain how a Cystic Fibrosis Canada Fellowship would help to advance these goals.
+This will allow you to easily import certain information to your application and make the application process easier and more integrated. - Utilization of Canadian CF Registry (CCFR) Data.
+New for 2023.
+This section has been included to allow researchers to indicate if their application will utilize CF Registry data.
+Interested applicants can contact the CF Registry team if they want information about data in the CCFR, how they can leverage CCFR data for research and obtain budget estimates for using CCFR data. - Clinical Trials- New for 2023.
+This section has been added for researchers to indicate if they are conducting a clinical trial and if they have engaged CF CanACT.
+CF CanACT can assist in protocol review prior to applying for a grant and can also assist in directing you to suitable clinical sites to conduct your clinical trial. - Career Goals.
+Please provide a 3500-character (approx. 1-page) description of your career goals and explain how a Cystic Fibrosis Canada Fellowship would help to advance these goals.
 (New for 2022: this section has been integrated as a webform in the ProposalCentral application platform); - Relevant publications.
 New for 2022: this section has been integrated as a webform in the ProposalCentral application platform.
 You may add information and upload pdf copies of up to 5 of your recent relevant publications to the application.
 DOI number or PubMed® ID can be used to automatically add most details. - References: Applicants must arrange to have two-three letters of recommendation submitted, one of which should be from the applicant's current or most recent supervisor.
 Other suitable references include your proposed Postdoctoral supervisor (if different from your current or most recent supervisor), your PhD supervisor, a mentor, department chair, Program Head, Dean, or another individual who can adequately comment on your research abilities and suitability as a CF Canada Research Fellowship applicant.
 The one- to two-page reference letters should indicate the period of time and in what capacity the referee has known the applicant, elaborate on academic capabilities, competence and research potential and address the following: background preparation, motivation, organizational ability, demonstrated skill in the research environment, etc. Please enter the contact information for your selected references.
 These individuals will be able to access the ProposalCentral system to directly upload their letters.
-The applicant will not have access to these letters, but will be able to verify on ProposalCentral that they have been submitted.

-Signatures: Signatures are now completed electronically in the ProposalCentral system.
+The applicant will not have access to these letters but will be able to verify on ProposalCentral that they have been submitted. - Signatures: Signatures are now completed electronically in the ProposalCentral system.
 Applicant, proposed PI and institutional representative who can legally bind the institution should log in and sign where indicated.
 The applicant may need to add access to the proposal for the proposed PI and institutional representative.
 The application cannot be submitted without applicant, proposed PI and institutional representative electronic signatures.